 When their train of feathers is spread out like a fan, don’t be surprised to see the males shake it up and rattle those feathers in a mating dance, turning in circles.

-It’s probably not a huge surprise that the Parc de Bagatelle in Paris is full of spectacular blooms.
+It’s probably not a huge surprise that the Parc de Bagatelle in Paris is full of spectacular blooms and botanical gardens.
 But, there are reportedly 10 000 rose plants and 1200 varieties of roses.
 That is somewhat impressive.
 Non?

 Every June, the International Competition for new Roses takes place in the Classic Rose Garden.
 Established in 1907, this renowned Rose Competition at Parc de Bagatelle Paris assesses new varieties of roses.